 Once you enter the port to drop off your vehicle, an inspector checks your vehicle with a dog to ensure you are not transporting drugs.

-In reality, you may not necessarily need to empty your propane tanks or remove all your food.
+Propane tank reality: You may not need to empty your propane tanks or remove all your food.
 However, the intensity of the customs check will depend on the individual inspector.

-Theft of interior belongings is usually the first thing that comes to mind when thinking about shipping safety.
+Theft of interior belongings is usually the first thing that comes to mind when considering shipping safety.

-And if you are shipping RORO (roll on roll off), you’ll need to give your vehicle’s keys to a port agent and they will load the vehicle onto the boat.
-So the entire time your vehicle is in transit from Panama to Colombia, theft of inside belongs is possible.
+And if you are shipping RORO (roll on, roll off), you’ll need to give your vehicle’s keys to a port agent, and they will load the vehicle onto the boat.
+So the entire time your vehicle is in transit from Panama to Colombia, theft of inside belongings is possible.

 That is why, if a vehicle fits, many choose to ship in a container.

-But if your vehicle is too tall and RORO is your only option, you can minimize the occurrence of theft in the following 2 ways.
+But if your vehicle is too tall and RORO is your only option, you can minimize the occurrence of theft in the following two ways.